Overview

 Low potassium levels (hypokalemia): Garden cress might flush potassium out of the body, possibly leading to potassium levels that are too low.
 Until more is known, use garden cress with caution if you are at risk for potassium deficiency.

-Surgery: Garden cress might lower blood sugar levels.
-There is a concern that it could interfere with blood sugar control during and after surgical procedures.
+Surgery: Garden cress might slow blood clotting and lower blood sugar levels.
+This might interfere with drugs used during and after surgical procedures and cause severe side effects.
 Stop taking garden cress at least 2 weeks before a scheduled surgery.

 Moderate Interaction